Other gastrointestinal problems

 Ulcerative colitis

-Ulcerative colitis is an incurable chronic inflammation that usually begins in the 20s and 30s and affects the intestines (colon and / or rectum).
-The inflammation impairs the function of the intestine.
-Common symptoms of ulcerative colitis are blood in the stool, abdominal pain that decreases after going to the toilet and other gastrointestinal problems such as diarrhea.
-It is common for the disease to last a lifetime and for it to come and go in periods.
+Ulcerative colitis is an incurable chronic inflammation that usually begins in the 20s and 30s and affects the intestines (colon and/or rectum).
+The inflammation impairs the function of the intestines.
+Common symptoms of ulcerative colitis are blood in the stool, abdominal pain that decreases after visiting the toilet, and other gastrointestinal problems such as diarrhea.
+The disease typically lasts a lifetime but it can come and go in periods.

-It is not known today why some people suffer from Ulcerative Colitis, but there are treatments (surgery and medication) that often reduce the symptoms considerably.
-Reduced stress, more sleep and adjusting the diet also usually have an effect on the symptoms.
+It is not known today why some people suffer from ulcerative colitis, but there are treatments (surgery and medication) that often reduce the symptoms considerably.
+Reduced stress, more sleep, and adjusting diet also usually improve the symptoms.
 If you have had widespread ulcerative colitis for a long time, there is an increased risk of developing bowel cancer.

 Crohn’s disease

 Crohn’s is a disease that can affect the entire gastrointestinal tract from mouth to anus, although the lower part of the small intestine and the large intestine are the ones most often affected.
-Crohn’s often causes gastrointestinal problems such as stomach pain, diarrhea, bloody stools while losing weight and feeling tired.
-Crohn’s disease is an incurable chronic inflammatory disease that causes damage to the intestinal mucosa due to the activation of the body’s immune system.
+The most common symptoms are abdominal pain, diarrhea, bloody stools while losing weight, and fatigue.

-Crohn’s usually appears at the age of 18-30 years and affects men and women equally.
+Crohn’s usually appears between the ages of 18-30 years and affects men and women equally.
 The victims should avoid smoking as smoking can aggravate the course of the disease.
 Smoking also increases the risk of getting the disease.
-Today, there are drugs that reduce the problems of Crohn’s, which means that many can live normally.
+Today, some drugs reduce the symptoms of Crohn’s, which means that many people can live normally.
 Sometimes, however, medication does not help and fistulas or blockages can occur, which means that you may need surgery.

 Diverticulitis (infected intestinal pockets)

-When feces get stuck in bulges of the intestinal mucosa (so-called intestinal pockets), an infection can occur when the intestinal mucosa is simultaneously weakened / damaged.
+When feces get stuck in bulges of the intestinal mucosa (so-called intestinal pockets), an infection can occur when the intestinal mucosa is simultaneously weakened/damaged.
 Inflamed intestinal pockets are also called diverticulitis and are often located in the lower part of the colon.
-Intestinal pockets are common, especially the older you get and usually give no problems, but if an inflammation occurs in one or more of them, you can get stomach pain, fever and feel nauseous and vomit.
+Intestinal pockets are common, especially the older you get, and usually cause no problems unless an inflammation occurs in one or more of them.
+You can experience stomach pain, and fever, feel nauseous, and vomit.

-It usually hurts in the lower abdomen, often on the left side.
-It can also happen that you get other gastrointestinal problems such as a sluggish or loose stomach and feel bloated.
-Intestinal pockets are not usually treated, but in some cases antibiotics or surgery may be necessary.
+Pain is usually in the lower abdomen, often on the left side.
+It can also happen that you get other gastrointestinal problems such as a sluggish or loose stomach and bloating.
+Intestinal pockets are not usually treated, but in some cases, antibiotics or surgery may be necessary.

 Constipation

-The most common reasons why the stool becomes hard and that it is difficult to empty the bowel is that you ingest too little fluid and possibly also eat too little fiber.
+The most common reason why the stool becomes hard and makes it difficult to empty the bowel is that you drink too little fluid.
+Similarly, you most likely do not consume enough fiber.

-Common advice for easing constipation is to drink more, eat high-fiber food, exercise more and create daily routines for toilet visits.
-More long-lasting and more severe symptoms should always be investigated by a doctor.
+Common advice for easing constipation is to drink more, eat high-fiber food, exercise more, and create daily routines for toilet visits.
+Longer-lasting constipation should always be investigated by a doctor.

-Here you can read more about chronic constipation
+Read more about common treatments for chronic constipation

 Gases

 Everyone has gas in the stomach and intestines.
-The gas comes from air we swallow / drink (carbon dioxide) or from bacteria that live in our intestines.
+The gas comes from the air we swallow/drink (carbon dioxide) or from bacteria that live in our intestines.
 It is the gases that make us belch and fart.
-However, the gases can cause the stomach to make noise and hurt.

 Appendicitis